Eschatologue/CM_wiki/docs/class/cleric/twilight.md

 *You can draw on the mystical power of night to rise into the air.*

-When you are in dim light or darkness you can use your Bonus Action to give yourself a Fly Speed equal to your Speed for 1 minute.
+When you are in dim light or darkness you can use your Bonus Action to give yourself a Fly Speed equal to your **:rsc-spd: Speed**{ .rsc } for 1 minute.
 You can do so as part of the same Bonus Action you use to activate Twilight Sanctuary.

 You can use this feature a number of times equal to your Wisdom modifier and regain all expended uses when you finish a Long Rest.